marijnh/Eloquent-JavaScript/19_paint.md

 You can take some inspiration from the `rectangle` tool.
-Like that tool, you'll want to keep drawing on the _starting_ picture, rather than the current picture, when the mouse moves.
+Like that tool, you'll want to keep drawing on the _starting_ picture, rather than the current picture, when the pointer is moved.

 To figure out which pixels to color, you can use the Pythagorean theorem.
-First figure out the distance between the current mouse position and the start position by taking the square root (`Math.sqrt`) of the square (`Math.pow(x, 2)`) of the difference in x-coordinate plus the square of the difference in y-coordinate.
+First figure out the distance between the current pointer position and the start position by taking the square root (`Math.sqrt`) of the square (`Math.pow(x, 2)`) of the difference in x-coordinate plus the square of the difference in y-coordinate.
 Then